 Founded in the 1990s, Nomos is one of the younger German watch-making brands.
 Nevertheless, its style and timepieces are dedicated to the no-nonsense approach of the Bauhaus avant-garde.
-Roland Schwertne, who was the architect and designer of these watches gained inspiration in his three-bedroom apartment in Glashütte mere months after the fall of the Berlin wall.
+Roland Schwertner, who was the architect and designer of these watches gained inspiration in his three-bedroom apartment in Glashütte mere months after the fall of the Berlin wall.
 Remarkably, these watches are still manufactured in Glashütte till today granting that the designs come from Berlin.
-These watches represents the world of clean, minimalist, no-fluff watches and are relatively affordable compared to other Glashütte greats.
+These watches represent the world of clean, minimalist, no-fluff watches and are relatively affordable compared to other Glashütte greats.
 Its main reputation balances the high distinguished aesthetics and top quality craftmanship with a warm, friendly personality.

 The Daedal: Junghans